ipaas-com/iPaaS.Integration.Template/README.md

 If the external application you are certifying an integration for provides webhooks, chances are that the webhook format is unique to that system. iPaaS.com provides a Dynamic Hook receiver, which you can configure to receive webhooks in the format provided by the external application.

-Return to your account portal in the integrator experience to configure the Webhook Receiver.
+Edit the GetWebhookConfiguration method in the Interface\MetaData.cs file.

 ## Certifying your Integration